Mastodon (band): Crack the Skye and Live at the Aragon (2009–2010)

-On October 29, 2009, they performed "Divinations" on Late Night with Jimmy Fallon.

-On November 4, 2009, Mastodon released their second EP, entitled Oblivion.

-Teaming up with bands Deftones and Alice in Chains, Mastodon went on tour in September 2010 in the United States and Canada.
-The tour was called Blackdiamondskye, a portmanteau of the three bands' latest albums (Black Gives Way to Blue, Diamond Eyes, and Crack the Skye).
+Mastodon headlined a spring 2010 tour with supporting acts Between the Buried and Me, Baroness and Valient Thorr.
+On April 29, Baroness guitarists John Baizley and Pete Adams filled in for Bill Kelliher when he was unable to perform due to illness.
+Mastodon canceled a summer tour but resumed performing with Deftones and Alice in Chains in September.
+The tour was called Blackdiamondskye, a portmanteau of the three bands' latest albums (Black Gives Way to Blue, Diamond Eyes, and Crack the Skye), and it took place in the United States and Canada.

 Film director Jimmy Hayward contacted the band during their 2009 tour of Europe and expressed how much listening to Blood Mountain had helped his creative process while finishing a screenplay, and he offered Mastodon a chance to score the film he had been working on - Jonah Hex.
 In an interview with Paste magazine, bassist Troy Sanders said that Hayward "called us out of the blue as a fan.
 It was the most beautiful, authentic way to collaborate."
 Mastodon used scenes from the film as inspiration during the writing and recording process, and the instrumental soundtrack, Jonah Hex: Revenge Gets Ugly EP, was released on June 29, 2010, through Reprise Records.

-In 2010, the band was confirmed as being part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.
+That same year, the band was confirmed as being part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.
 The game's protagonist can also be seen wearing a Mastodon T-shirt in certain flashback cutscenes.

-On March 15, 2011, Mastodon released their first live DVD/CD entitled Live at the Aragon through Reprise.
+On March 15, 2011, Mastodon released their first live DVD/CD, titled Live at the Aragon, through Reprise.
 The recording features the entire performance of their fourth studio album, Crack the Skye, along with songs from their previous records.